nghetrung/nghetrung.github.io/index.md

 ---
 ## Myclip Recommendation

 I joined a video recommendation project while I was working at Viettel Cyberspace Center.

+Initially, my task was to analyze user watching behaviours.
+The data include Video's metadata and User's watching logs data.
+From these 2 data, I performed feature engineering to create new features for further analysis such as: Video Duration Type, Watch Percentage, Average Watching Duration, Number of Videos Watched, Number of Categories Watched, etc.

-My task was to analyze user watching behaviours.
+From there, I applied Clustering techniques to analyze users watching behaviour.

+### Data Engineering

+### Metrics Monitoring

+---
+## MLOps

 ---
 <center>© 2024 Trung Nguyen.
 Powered by Jekyll and the Minimal Theme.</center>